 The study wanted further to identify the MFMs factors that would have a higher impact on the maintenance of hostel facilities in the three universities.
 Extraction was done using cross-tabulation on the 14 MFMs.
-The cross-tabulation of the result from Table 2 revealed that all the student respondents ranked "occupants reports can help define the scope of maintenance works" first with a mean score of 3.15, "through the hall manager" and "verbal reports of faults" ranked second respectively with mean scores of 3.13.
-The lowest-ranked factors are "through suggestion box," ranked twelfth with a mean score of 2.90, "through email," ranked thirteenth with a mean score of 2.77, and "online maintenance portal" ranked fourteenth with a mean score of 2.65.
+The cross-tabulation of the result from Table 2 revealed that all the student respondents ranked "Occupants reports can help define the scope of maintenance works" 1st with a mean score of 3.15, "Through the hall manager" and "Verbal reports of faults" ranked 2nd, respectively, with mean scores of 3.13.
+The lowest-ranked factors are "Through suggestion box" ranked 12th with a mean score of 2.90, "Through e-mails" ranked 13th with a mean score of 2.77 and "Online maintenance portal" ranked 14th with a mean score of 2.65.
 These findings implied that the student occupants have direct communication with the facility's maintenance staff.
-This phenomenon could be a vital tool in promptly addressing faults and user's information in the evaluation process of maintenance works.
+This phenomenon could be a vital tool in promptly addressing faults and user information in the evaluation process of maintenance works.
 The findings agree with Okuntade (2014) that the building's deterioration can be addressed with essential information on the defects and faults from users.